Here's how blind gamer Steve Saylor creates awesome accessibility content | CNN Underscored

 “I thought video games [were] going to be something I was never going to be able to play again, just because of how inaccessible they were,” says Saylor, recounting a time in his life when he sold all of his gaming equipment.

-But thanks to recent strides in gaming and some smart use of technology, Saylor is able to not only enjoy top titles like Destiny 2 and Ghost of Tsushima, but share his passion for them via high-quality YouTube videos and Twitch streams.
+But thanks to recent strides in gaming and some smart use of technology, Saylor is able not only to enjoy top titles like Destiny 2 and Ghost of Tsushima, but to share his passion for them via high-quality YouTube videos and Twitch streams.
 Here’s a look into Saylor’s setup, which includes a mix of top streaming gear as well as a few gadgets that he finds especially useful when it comes to accessibility.

 Steve Saylor’s favorite gadgets